NiLuJe/FBInk/CLI.md

   * if it's 0, then you have a guarantee that what you've grabbed from stdout is *strictly* a PID.
   * You can then send a kill -0 to that PID to check for an early abort.

-  By default, it will create a named pipe for IPC, check the pipe name `FBINK_PIPE` with `fbink -e`, (if the file already exists, whatever type it may be, FBInk will abort).
+  By default, it will create a named pipe for IPC: `/tmp/fbink-fifo` (if the file already exists, whatever type it may be, FBInk will abort).
 You can ask for a custom path by setting `FBINK_NAMED_PIPE` to an absolute path in your environment.
 Creating and removing that FIFO is FBInk's responsibility.
 Don't create it yourself.

   Make sure you kill FBInk via SIGTERM so it has a chance to remove it itself on exit.
 (Otherwise, you may want to ensure that it doesn't already exist *before* launching a daemon mode session).